-For us, with its odd assortment and hodgepodge nature, the Kitchen Sink is a ‘one and done’ dessert.
-It’s cooler in principle than it is in practice; eating it was a really cool experience, but I’ve had better desserts there.
-If you’re a family of 4 or so with small kids, the experience of getting the Kitchen Sink is something you cannot pass up (in fact, it made our list of the Top 101 Tips for Walt Disney World!).
+If you’re a family of 4 or so with small kids, the experience of getting the Kitchen Sink is something you cannot pass up.
 Your kids will remember the spectacle for years, and even if you don’t eat it all, it will be a great memory that is well worth the price.

 We’ve been several times since, and although we (wisely) haven’t done the Kitchen Sink again, we have tried numerous other desserts on the menu, a few of which rate as my favorite desserts at Walt Disney World.

 Options like the floats, cones, and cups are good, but we highly recommend getting one of the larger sundaes instead.
 (Pro tip: don’t share–even if you think you aren’t hungry enough for a sundae.)

 Pretty much all of the sundaes–the Milky Way, Fudge Mud Slide, and No Way Jose are incredible.